All Kinds of Minds

 Upload Documents:

-You can also upload relevant documents, such as previous reports, or share information through the messaging system.
+You can also upload relevant documents, such as previous reports or report cards, or share information through the portal.

 Billing Information: